Tinubu pledges prosperity through tech, food security

 ABUJA — PRESIDENT Bola Tinubu has pledged to champion Nigeria’s renewal on technology and food security, vowing that the tough reforms currently biting citizens will ultimately deliver long-term prosperity.

-President Tinubu in a statement by his spokesman, Bayo Onanuga, was quoted as saying: “We must bring Nigeria to the forefront of Africa’s progress, driven by technology, food sovereignty, and the courage to change our destiny.”
+The President in a statement by his spokesman, Bayo Onanuga, said: “We must bring Nigeria to the forefront of Africa’s progress, driven by technology, food sovereignty, and the courage to change our destiny.”

 He noted that Nigeria and Brazil once stood on the same economic footing, but while Brazil has surged ahead, Nigeria has stagnated.